helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 ## Transaction Participation

-A client obtained from the Service Registry can participate in a local JDBC transaction when the registry invokes the managed service method.
-Transaction interception applies to calls made through the managed service, not to direct construction or calls from one method to another on the same instance.
+A client obtained from the Service Registry can participate in a local JDBC transaction.
+Transaction annotations take effect when the application invokes a service instance obtained from the Service Registry.
+They do not take effect on directly constructed instances or calls from one method to another on the same instance.

 In the following example, both statements share the connection associated with the transaction.
 If an exception leaves the method, Helidon rolls back their